Credit by Examination

 College-Level Examination Program (CLEP)

 The University does not award credit for scores obtained on the CLEP General Examinations, but a few departments do give credit for passing scores on selected CLEP Subject Examinations.
 In each case the cut-off score for passing is determined by the department.
-Arrangements to take the CLEP Examinations accepted by the University can be made with the individual departments concerned.
+Arrangements can be made with individual departments accepting CLEP Subject Examinations to process a UD Credit by Examination.

 Credit By Examination Form